SED-EEW/SED-EEW-SeisComP-contributions/doc/apps/sceewlog.rst

    FCM.topicnotification = true

 In this case the configuration file defined in *FCM.dataFile* must be provided and containing the firebase configuration.
 Additionally, the python libraries mentioned above must be installed.
-The configuration file includes the path to a service JSON (see the Firebase project console `Service JSON File`_), the broadcasted topic (notification topic), the project ID string (see `Project ID`_), and it controls (enable or disable) notification to Android, iOS and a legacy notification format.
+The configuration file includes the path to a service JSON (see the Firebase project console `Service JSON File`_), the broadcasted topic (notification topic), the project ID string (see `Project ID`_), and it controls (enable or disable) notification to Android and iOS.

 Below is an example how this file, referenced in the *FCM.dataFile*, looks like:

 .. code-block:: python